Mauricio Geraud M.

 Unfortunately, the Crypto crisis crashed upon us way too soon.

-There I got early involvement in 3 projects, the one I was lead-point is a full SaaS greenfield development for the US-fintech industry focused on minority mortgage lenders.
+There I got early involvement in 3 projects, the first one I was lead-point is a full SaaS greenfield development for the US-fintech industry focused on minority mortgage lenders.
 Our client had a very clear picture of the industry needs and shortcomings as her early manual-intensive ventures had proven, but lacked the technical product acumen to accomplish those ambitious goals.
 Here’s where we came in: To build it from scratch for her and her industry.

 So yes, I guess I white-knuckled myself into being a very capable Senior Product Manager, as I have gathered strong business acumen, user empathy, technical sense, adaptability, learning and scope capacity, taking the most advantage possible over any Cognitive or Survivorship Biases that may have existed, always giving the project a huge differentiation leverage and head start, taking the best advantage out of The Edge Effect possible.
 All because I’m just passionate about Developing Products and delivering them with a laser focus closest possible to the Product Vision, that is why I never back off from a Worthy Challenge.